 - Choose the Mode of Interest Payment.
 The customer can choose the frequency of interest they wish to receive, be it on a monthly, quarterly, or yearly basis.
 This will end up as another source of income for the customer.
 Alternatively, they can opt for a Cumulative FD in which the interest is reinvested into the FD delivering even better returns.

 - Better Interest Rates for Senior Citizens.
 One of the primary reasons why Fixed Deposits are so popular among senior citizens is because of the higher interest rates.
-The rate is generally better for FDs as compared to savings accounts and the rate of interest for senior citizens is higher (at least 0.50%) as compared to other customers.
+The rate is generally better for FDs as compared to savings accounts and the rate of interest for senior citizens is higher as compared to other customers.

 - Avail a Loan Against Fixed Deposit.
 If you need money urgently, it is easy to take a loan against your Fixed Deposit.
 The customer can borrow up to 90% of the principal amount of the fixed deposit.
 The customer keeps on earning interests even if he avails a loan against the FD.
 This interest can help you repay your loan much more easily.